-Scope note: This cheatsheet reflects observed behavior in ChatGPT models.
+Scope note: This cheatsheet reflects observed behavior in ChatGPT models (GPT-5.x series).
 It does not generalize to all LLMs.

 Key distinction